MilanFatschel/AdvancedLaneFinding/README.md

 ![alt text][image7]

 After knowing the location of the lane-lines, the program can be optimized by using this information.
-Instead of researching the whole image, the program can look in the same location + or - some margin width since lane-lines are continuous throughout a video.
+Instead of re-searching the whole image, the program can look in the same location + or - some margin width since lane-lines are continuous throughout a video.